Bleeding Gums in Miami: Causes, Treatment, and When to Call

 Bleeding gums may also occur when flossing is not part of a regular routine, when brushing is too aggressive, or when tartar has hardened around the teeth.

-For many patients, early evaluation is important because gum problems can begin quietly before pain appears.
+In many cases, early evaluation is important because gum problems can begin quietly before pain appears.

 Common Causes of Bleeding Gums in Miami